What is a good leader? Qualities of a good leader: everything that makes a boss irreplaceable

 “Mind, intelligence” - 20%

-"Brains must be in place!"; "Analytical mind"; "To be smart"; "Intelligence"; "who can think"; "Sharp mind"; "He must not be stupid"; "Open mind"; "Developed intellect"; "Clever"; "Sober Mind"
+“The brains must be in place!”; "Analytic mind"; "To be smart"; "Intelligence"; "Who can think"; "Sharp mind"; “He must not be stupid”; "Open Mind"; “Developed intellect”; "Smart"; "With a sober mind."

-"Competence, qualification" - 19%
+“Competence, qualifications” - 19%

-"Knowledge production process at the entrusted enterprise"; “Have the necessary knowledge and experience”; "Knowledge of the work process from the inside"; "Highly qualified"; "Competence in your field"
+"Knowledge production process at the entrusted enterprise"; “Have the necessary knowledge and experience”; “Knowledge of the work process from the inside”; "Highly qualified"; "Competence in your field."

 “Integrity, honesty” - 16%